 But the good news (and the habit’s weakest spot) is that you can change.

 You will conquer your enemy when you UNLOVE smoking.

 That’s what the two most important pieces of advice on getting rid of cigarettes are for:

 - Deepen the relationship with your WHY (you wish to stop) and

 - Resolve the WHY (you wish to continue smoking).

 Your WHYs are the key to winning this war

 In the meantime, don’t let your enemy suspect.
 Continue to smoke and don’t deprive yourself until you feel you have already beaten it.

-First, as the most blog posts recommend, list the reasons you want to quit smoking for.
+First, as most blog posts recommend, list the reasons why you want to quit smoking.

 - Cigarettes are expensive;